pmqs/zipdetails/t/files/0018-nested/readme.md

 # Nested Zip files

-If a zip file is `stored` (i.e. uncompressed) in anothert zip file, the `--scan` option will find the nested entries
+If a zip file is `stored` (i.e. uncompressed) in another zip file, the `--scan` option will find the nested entries

 ## Create depth-1